-- 5. National Insurance Institute - a.
+5. National Insurance Institute

+- a.
 Headspace Project A partnership with the Children and Youth at Risk Fund to operate a digital platform providing online therapeutic services for teenagers and young adults, and to make mental health promotion content more accessible on social media. - b.
 Municipal Support Program A joint initiative providing guidance, assistance, support, and treatment for teenagers aged 12-18 experiencing mental health crises, as well as their families.
 The program will be introduced in approximately 15 municipalities between 2024 and 2027. - c.
 Trauma Treatment Unit An agreement with National Insurance and the Fund for Special Projects, under the Iron Swords initiative, to establish, operate, and train a regional center specializing in trauma, grief, and bereavement treatment for youth and young adults aged 10-25. - 6.
 The Balanced House Project The Association operates two Balanced House centers as an alternative to psychiatric hospitalization, within the framework of agreements signed between the Association and all of the health maintenance organizations for the provision of services within the framework of the project.
 The Association undertook to provide the services relating to the required treatment in exchange for monetary payment as stipulated in the agreements that were signed. - 7.
 Emergency Shelter A service provided by the Ministry of Welfare, offering immediate support and assistance to young adults aged 18-25 who lack family support or housing.
 These individuals have left the supportive environments they were living in due to various forms of abuse, including sexual or physical violence, neglect, or complex trauma.
-The facility is available for admissions 24/7, and the support is offered for up to six months. - C. On July 1, 2019, the Association, along with the Mental Health Entrepreneurs Forum, filed a petition with the Haifa District Court seeking, among other things, a declaration that the Ministry of Health is obligated to update the housing rates paid to these service providers following the publication of the extension order for social workers employed through state contracts, effective from March 1, 2017.
+The facility is available for admissions 24/7, and the support is offered for up to six months. - C. On July 1, 2019, the association together with the Mental Health Entrepreneurs Forum submitted to the District Court in Haifa, the opening in which the court was asked, among other things, to declare that the Ministry of Health is obliged to update the housing rates which are paid to these service providers following the publication of the expansion order for social workers employed under contracts. of the state, starting from the date of its application on March 1, 2017.